Revolutionary War Unit for 5th grade and Middle School

-For this week-long simulation, students join the Continental Army and adopt a new identity as a soldier, spy, or officer.
-Each day, students learn about actual events in the war and make decisions which result in them gaining or losing points for the army.
+For this week-long simulation, students join the Continental Army and then adopt a new identity as a soldier, spy, or officer.
+Throughout the unit, students learn about actual events in the war and make decisions which result in them gaining or losing points for the army.
 Each day they also analyze a primary or secondary source and complete a journal entry.

 Choose Your Identity—students adopt an identity in the Continental Army (spies, soldiers, or officers), includes informational articles, and worksheet